nonene-n/kyria-lisa/README.md

 # kyria-lisa
 QMK Firmware for my Kyria keyboard.
-Yes, I have no idea how to code, how coulds you tell?
+Yes, I have no idea how to code, how could you tell?